The Recruiting Trends Conference agenda is still developing. Watch this page or subscribe to our email list for updates.

 Peter Weddle, Executive Director, International Association of Employment Web Sites (IAEWS)

 Track B: Raising the Bar – The Super Recruiter (St. Thomas B)

 Find out what it takes to become a recruiting consultant - not just a paper pusher - for your hiring managers.

 Leslie Mason, Senior Recruiter and Gail Houston, Product Manager/Recruiter, Intuit

-Track C, Solution Provider: Recruiting Candidates in the Driver’s Seat: Switching Gears to Stay Competitive in a Candidate-Driven Market
+Track C, Solution Provider: Recruiting Candidates in the Driver’s Seat: Switching Gears to Stay Competitive in a Candidate-Driven Market (Jamaica A)